Birhanukassa/syncToCalendar/README.md

 # Google Calendar Sync Script

-This Google Apps Script project automatically syncs data from various third-party services (like Toggl for time tracking and Google Fit for health metrics) to your Google Calendar.
+This project automatically syncs data from various third-party services (like Toggl for time tracking and Google Fit for health metrics) to your Google Calendar.
 It creates and updates calendar events, providing a unified view of your activities.

 ## Features